donbing/Bitbot/docs/features.md

 **So that** users dont have to calculate totals themselves
  - *Scenario:* `✅ holdings are entered into the config file, and total value is displayed below the price`

-## ✔️ Can be uses as a digital picture frame
+## ✔️ Can be used as a digital picture frame
 >**AS** Marketing
 **In order** so that we can advertise Bitbot as a digital picture-frame **I want** users to be able to upload images for permanent display